 Q: Can I generate a transcript from a YouTube video on my phone?

 A: Yes, but the official YouTube app makes copying transcripts awkward.
-The cleanest mobile path is to copy the YouTube URL and paste it into VidNotes on iOS or Android.
-The whole flow happens inside one app.
+The cleanest mobile path is to copy the YouTube URL and paste into VidNotes on iOS or Android.
+The whole flow stays in one app.

 Q: What if the YouTube video has captions disabled?

-A: YouTube's built-in transcript will not work, but tools that pull the audio directly (VidNotes, Whisper) still work because they generate the text from scratch instead of reading existing captions.
+A: YouTube's built-in transcript won't work, but tools that pull audio directly (VidNotes, Whisper) still work because they generate text from scratch instead of reading existing captions.

 Q: Are auto-generated YouTube captions accurate enough to rely on?

 A: For getting the gist, yes.
-For quoting, citing in academic work, or republishing, no. Errors of 15 to 30 percent are common, and the punctuation is often wrong even when the words are right.
+For quoting, citing in academic work, or republishing, no. 15-30% errors are common and the punctuation is often wrong even when the words are right.

 Q: How long does it take to generate a transcript from a one-hour YouTube video?

-A: With VidNotes, around 5 to 8 minutes.
-With local Whisper, 10 to 30 minutes depending on hardware.
-With YouTube's built-in transcript, instant but you still need to clean it up.
+A: VidNotes, around 5-8 minutes.
+Local Whisper, 10-30 minutes depending on hardware.
+YouTube's built-in transcript, instant but you still need to clean it up.

 Q: Is generating a YouTube transcript legal?

-A: Generating a transcript for personal use, study, accessibility, or fair-use quoting is generally fine.
-Republishing full transcripts of copyrighted content without permission is not.
-Treat it the way you would treat quoting from a book.
+A: For personal use, study, accessibility, or fair-use quoting, generally fine.
+Republishing full transcripts of copyrighted content without permission isn't.
+Treat it like quoting from a book.

 Q: What format should I export the transcript in?